Tech Insights – October 2020

 Google Search:

-The changes that Google Search is undergoing and has already undergone is said to be “the biggest leap forward we’ve seen in a decade,” wrote Brandon Russell for XDA.
-Some of the changes to look forward to involving search include providing more specific information to users, understanding words that may be misspelled better, hone in on videos to find important moments for information for viewers, and so much more.
-There will also be a better understanding of “subtopics around an interest”, which will ultimately help Google deliver content that is better diversified when a user is searching through a broad range of topics.
-Another new feature to look forward to will be the new “hum to search”, which allows users to find a song online through Google Search by humming the tune of the song.
+The changes Google Search is undergoing and has already undergone are “the biggest leap forward we’ve seen in a decade,” wrote Brandon Russell for XDA.
+Some changes to look forward to involving search include providing more specific information to users, understanding words that may be misspelled better, honing in on videos to find important moments for information for viewers, and so much more.
+There will also be a better understanding of “subtopics around an interest,” which will ultimately help Google deliver better-diversified content when a user searches a broad range of topics.
+Another new feature to look forward to will be the new “hum to search,” which allows users to find a song online through Google Search by humming the song’s tune.

 Google Lens:

-This tool from Google has been a useful addition to students' lives that need help with their homework problems.
-And now, the company will be making Lens even more helpful when it comes to shopping.
-Users of Lens will be able to take a photo to find a specific item of clothing by “tapping and holding on the image in the Google app or Chrome for Android,” wrote Brandon Russell for XDA.
-Lens will then use technology with Style Engine to help find “products with millions of style images” for user convenience.
+This tool from Google has been a valuable addition to students needing help with their homework problems.
+And now, the company will make Lens even more helpful when shopping.
+Lens users can take a photo to find a specific item of clothing by “tapping and holding on the image in the Google app or Chrome for Android,” wrote Brandon Russell for XDA.
+The Lens will then use technology with Style Engine to help find “products with millions of style images” for user convenience.

 Google Maps:

-With a plan to keep everyone safe and healthy while navigating their daily life during the pandemic, Google is doing what it can to help out.
-The company plans to expand the Live Busyness feature that is offered in Google Maps and will be increasing on a global scale “by five times compared to June 2020, giving people all around the world the data to plan their trips to the store” wrote Russell for XDA.
-The expansion to the feature includes a lot more essential places as well as outdoor places.
+With a plan to keep everyone safe and healthy while navigating their daily life during the pandemic, Google is doing what it can to help.
+The company plans to expand the Live Busyness feature offered in Google Maps and will be increasing on a global scale “by five times compared to June 2020, giving people worldwide the data to plan their trips to the store,” wrote Russell for XDA.
+The expansion to the feature includes many more essential places and outdoor places.

-Google will also be making an even bigger effort to contribute to health and safety by sharing information about what precautions certain businesses are taking through both Google Maps as well as Google Search.
+Google will also make an even more significant effort to contribute to health and safety by sharing information about what precautions certain businesses take through both Google Maps and Google Search.
 That way, users can plan their trip and know what to expect upon arrival.

 Google Duplex:

-Google has explained that they are using Duplex to get in contact with businesses to help update their information on both Google Maps and Google search in relation to the COVID-19 pandemic.
-This helps with accuracy of hours, finding out if takeout is an option at a certain restaurant as well as information regarding curbside or traditional delivery.
-In addition, Duplex is also being used to help make long tasks on the internet more simple for users when used in Chrome.
-This will allow simple tasks like buying movie tickets or even renting a car for the weekend to be done in even less steps.
+Google has explained that they are using Duplex to contact businesses to help update their information on both Google Maps and Google Search concerning the COVID-19 pandemic.
+This helps with the accuracy of hours, finding out if takeout is an option at a particular restaurant, and information regarding curbside or traditional delivery.
+In addition, Duplex is also being used to help make long tasks on the internet more straightforward for users when used in Chrome.
+This will allow simple tasks like buying movie tickets or renting a car for the weekend to be done in even fewer steps.

 Google makes new updates to Android Studio: